Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: Q-learning with Function Approximation

-\subsection{Q-learning with Function Approximation}
+\section{Q-learning with Function Approximation}

-Several Q-learning function approximators have been proposed in literature, including linear regression, decision-trees or neural networks.
-As Q-functions are conditional expectations, the first natural approach to model them is through regression models.
-Letting $\theta_t \doteq (\beta_t, \psi_t)$, \cite{chakraborty2013statistical} proposed stage specific optimal Q-functions to be parametrized as
+Several Q-learning function approximators have been proposed in the literature, including linear regression, decision trees, or neural networks.
+As Q-functions are conditional expectations, the first natural approach to model them is through linear regression models.
+Following the notation introduced in the main paper, and letting $\theta_t \doteq (\beta_t, \psi_t)$, Chakraborty and colleagues \cite{chakraborty_statistical_2013} proposed to parametrize the stage-specific optimal Q-functions as